Qantas' pilots suspend strike plan on Cyclone Lincoln risk | Business

 Qantas' pilots suspend strike plan on Cyclone Lincoln risk

-"However, we remain open to meeting with the company in the hope that it can offer something that will be acceptable to this pilot group."
-Qantas did not immediately respond to a request seeking comment.
+"We have made a number of changes to the schedule for tomorrow (Thursday), and will contact customers directly if their flight is changing," Qantas told Reuters in an emailed response.
+Storm warnings stretched for more than 500 kilometres, with the weather system currently designated as a "tropical low".

-Pilots at Network Aviation, a subsidiary of Qantas Airways, has called off their four-day strike plan from Thursday to enable evacuation flights if required due to the threat from ex-Tropical Cyclone Lincoln, a pilots union said.
+Pilots at Network Aviation, a subsidiary of Australia's Qantas Airways, called off their four-day strike plan from Thursday to enable evacuation flights if required due to threat from ex-Tropical Cyclone Lincoln, a pilots union said.

 "The AFAP will monitor the situation regarding any possible future action once the current threat has passed," senior industrial officer Chris Aikens said in a statement.
 "However, we remain open to meeting with the company in the hope that it can offer something that will be acceptable to this pilot group."

-Qantas did not immediately respond to a request seeking comment.
 Ex-Tropical Cyclone Lincoln is forecast to strengthen again to cyclonic intensity on Friday, and likely to hit northern parts of Western Australia with wind gusts of up to 100 kilometres per hour (62 mph) and dump heavy rains, Australia's weather bureau said in its latest update.
+"We have made a number of changes to the schedule for tomorrow (Thursday), and will contact customers directly if their flight is changing," Qantas told Reuters in an emailed response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)